Yamaguchi Prefecture| Travel Guide

 Akiyoshidai & Akiyoshido Cave

-Hagi is in the northern coast of Yamaguchi Prefecture.
-The city is best known for its nicely-preserved former castle town with traditional walls.
-Local Hagi pottery, ranked among Japan's finest will be a good souvenir for your Japan tour.
+Hagi in western Japan is a nicely-preserved former castle town with traditional walls.
+Local Hagi pottery, ranked among Japan's finest, makes for great souvenir shopping.